Developmental Toxins in Breast Milk vs. those in Infant Formula

-Regarding the rapidly-increasing dioxins from diesel emissions, typically reaching closely into populated areas, those emissions are probably a major part of what underlies the doubled risk of autism found among infants residing within about 1000 feet of freeways in a California study.(47) (Diesel emissions are known to be many times higher than unleaded gasoline emissions in dioxin content.)(48) If autism risk is doubled near high-traffic roads, shouldn't we consider with caution an infant food source that dramatically increases in developmental-toxin content when that food source is located near high-traffic areas?
+Regarding the rapidly-increasing dioxins from diesel emissions, typically reaching closely into populated areas, those emissions are probably a major part of what underlies the doubled risk of autism found among infants residing within about 1000 feet of freeways in a California study.(47) (Diesel emissions are known to be many times higher than unleaded gasoline emissions in dioxin content.)(48) If autism risk is doubled near high-traffic roads, shouldn't we consider with caution an infant food source that dramatically increases in developmental-toxin content when that food source is located near high-traffic areas? (see Figure 2 and accompanying text and the Italian study above.)
 Especially considering that infant ingestion of toxins is scores of times higher via breast milk than via inhalation.(49) That should even more be the case if there are alternative infant food sources that are known to typically be many times lower in concentrations of known developmental toxins, as a logical consequence of coming from animals that consume low-toxin, herbivorous diets and that live outside urban areas. (see Section 1 above)

 Although the above-cited studies measuring toxins in human milk dealt with PAHs, it is worth thinking also about other known carcinogens and developmental toxins known to be concentrated in human milk, specifically dioxins.
 The National Academy of Sciences estimates that animal fat in the diet accounts for close to 90% of dioxin exposure in the United States.
 In the absence of information to the contrary, diet should therefore be the exposure avenue of greatest concern, by far.
 If many or most infants ingest a diet that consists exclusively of a substance (human milk) known to contain (in contemporary developed countries) very high levels of developmental toxins, that diet ought to receive careful scrutiny.
 One appropriate kind of scrutiny would be to look at each of the claims that are made about benefits of that diet, and then to check whether the predicted benefits have materialized over the years; specifically, to see what government health data reveals about health outcomes that have occurred following the great increases in breastfeeding of children born since the early 1970's.
 That kind of claim-by-claim consideration of the historical data for the period since the 1970's can be found at www.breastfeedingprosandcons.info.
 As it turns out, after examining the historical data regarding the disorders that Surgeon General Regina Benjamin alleges are reduced by breastfeeding, it is apparent that every disorder except one has instead actually increased since breastfeeding greatly increased.
 Several of the disorders increased so much that they are now considered to be epidemics.